SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

 ```

+<a name="bmPersonalized"> </a>

 ## Provisioning publishing features
-<a name="bmPersonalized"> </a>

-The [Provisioning.PublishingFeatures](https://github.com/SharePoint/PnP/tree/dev/Scenarios/Provisioning.PublishingFeatures) sample shows how to do common tasks with publishing sites that are hosted on Office 365; for example, provisioning and using page layouts, master pages, and themes, or embedding JavaScript in page layouts.
+The [Provisioning.PublishingFeatures](https://github.com/SharePoint/PnP/tree/dev/Samples/Provisioning.PublishingFeatures) sample shows how to do common tasks with publishing sites that are hosted on Office 365; for example, provisioning and using page layouts, master pages, and themes, or embedding JavaScript in page layouts.
 It also shows how to apply filters that control what site templates are available for subsites and what page layouts are available on the host web.

 The provider-hosted add-in uses CSOM to provision commonly used UI elements on publishing sites, and it uses JavaScript to create more dynamic experiences in page layouts that you can deploy to publishing sites.
 It also shows the differences between using master pages and themes in publishing sites.

+> [!IMPORTANT]
-**Important:**  To make the functionality in this sample work, you need to activate the publishing features on your site.
-For information, see [Enable publishing features](https://support.office.com/en-us/article/Enable-publishing-features-479677a6-8b33-4ac7-907d-071c1c7e4518?CorrelationId=22291615-2acd-46be-8813-9e6c48d01a32&amp;ui=en-US&amp;rs=en-US&amp;ad=US).
+> To make the functionality in this sample work, you need to activate the publishing features on your site.
+For information, see [Enable publishing features](https://support.office.com/en-us/article/Enable-publishing-features-479677a6-8b33-4ac7-907d-071c1c7e4518?CorrelationId=22291615-2acd-46be-8813-9e6c48d01a32&ui=en-US&rs=en-US&ad=US).

 The sample start page presents you with three scenarios for customizing the UI of publishing sites:

 - Deploy page layouts.
 - Deploy master pages and themes.
 - Filter the available page layouts and site templates on the host site.

 ### Scenario 1: Deploy pages

 Scenario 1 shows you how to deploy a custom page layout.
-The **Deploy page layouts** button shown in Figure 11 creates a new page layout and a page that uses that layout.
+The **Deploy page layouts** button shown in the following figure creates a new page layout and a page that uses that layout.

-**Figure 11.
-Button to deploy page layouts**
+**Button to deploy page layouts**

 ![Button that deploys page layouts](media/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins/141b3b83-9a74-4528-825a-efd94183526d.png)